 While trying to have as little organisation as possible, we do need some structure otherwise nothing would ever get done.
 Whereas many Druid groups and Orders have sprung up only recently with the advent of the internet, The Order of Bards Ovates & Druids was founded over fifty years ago, and has been engaged in its distance-learning programme for over twenty-five years.
 During this time we have been able to build a solid and reliable structure that is able to respond to the needs of our worldwide membership.

-Around the world a team of over fifty tutors mentor members one-to-one during their journeys through the OBOD grades.
+Around the world, a team of over fifty mentors support members one-to-one during their journeys through the OBOD grades.
 Writing to a stranger can be daunting, but also quite magical.
-Susan Jones, who heads the team who mentor students in the English version of the course for 17 years before handing over to Steve Hounsome, says: “As far as I know, OBOD's mentoring system is unique - a spiritual companion by post or email.
+Susan Jones, who led the team who mentor students in the English version of the course for 17 years before handing over to Steve Hounsome, says: “As far as I know, OBOD’s mentoring system is unique – a spiritual companion by post or email.
 At London Business School I introduced a coaching system based on what I’d learnt as an OBOD tutor, and more recently introduced the same ideas into developing the UK’s only course on work-based reflective learning for students, at Manchester Metropolitan University.”
 Druid Grade members who have demonstrated their ability to communicate well are invited to apprentice as mentors, and over the years we have developed our own unique coaching process to train them and to monitor our work to the best standards we can.

-At the office in Sussex, Annie, Stephanie and Damh send the monthly packages of the English language edition of the course to members all over the world, and supply books and audios, and the answers to hundreds of queries a week by post, email, fax and phone.
-Sometimes members call by to say hello or to consult the Order's archives - but please phone or write first to make sure it's convenient!
+At the office in Sussex, Annie, Kate, Stephanie and Damh send the monthly packages of the English language edition of the course to members all over the world, and supply books and audios, and the answers to hundreds of queries a week by post, email and phone.
+Sometimes members call by to say hello or to consult the Order’s archives – but please phone or write first to make sure it’s convenient!